Tooth Whitening Candidacy Factors

 Extensive Dental Work

-If you have dental restorations such as veneers, crowns, or bridges, you may not be a suitable candidate for professional teeth whitening.
+If you have dental restorations such as veneers, crowns, or bridges, you may not be a suitable for professional teeth whitening candidacy.
 The whitening agents used in the procedure won’t whiten dental restorations.
 This can lead to a potential mismatch between natural teeth and restored teeth after the procedure because dental restorations are immune to stainings.
 If you have these restorations, your dentist will recommend other options to improve the appearance of your smile.

 If you’re planning to receive dental restorations, we recommend that you whiten your teeth so your dentist can match the color of your restoration.